niem94/niem94/README.md

 My name is Nikolai Emil Damm.
 I am currently studying my MSc at University of Southern Denmark, and working as a student developer at FiftyTwo.

-- 🔭 I’m currently working on a distributed HashiCorp cluster running on 3 RPis for learning purposes and for hosting personal projects.
+- 🔭 I’m currently working on a setting up a GitOps Workflow for my HashiCorp cluster running on 3 RPis.
+I want to optimize the pipeline, so it is faster and less cumbersome to deploy from GitHub to the cluster.
 - 🌱 I’m currently learning about programming of IoT devices, hardware, timed automata, and creating domain specific languages with xText.
 - 💬 Ask me about anything.
 I love to meet new people, and discuss technologies, interests and knowledge.
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/nikolai-emil-damm-14a786150/) or send me an email on <hassium-delta.07@icloud.com>